LCOGT/banzai/docs/index.rst

 reduced data product have no color term applied.

-Master Calibration Frames
+Super Calibration Frames
 -------------------------
-BANZAI also contains routines to create the master bias, dark and flat frames required for the reduction of science frames.
+BANZAI also contains routines to create the super bias, dark and flat frames required for the reduction of science frames.
 Before we describe how these are created, we introduce an important statistical metric used throughout the BANZAI pipeline.